Charystag/Overthewire-solutions/bandit/bandit5.md

 cd "-" && rm -rf "$OLDPWD" && echo "Step 7 - Back in $PWD"
 ```

 In this example we see that our /tmp/testrm directory has been deleted even though we didn't intended at all to do so.
+This is because the command 'rm -rf' has been executed when we tried to execute `file` on our dangerously named file without
+sanitizing the input.
+Even if it is harmless for this example, if the attacker replaces `$TEST` with `$HOME` it could be
+way more harmful.<br/>
 To prevent this from hapenning, instead of the command `find -execdir bash -c 'file {}' \;` we can run the following :

 ```bash